ABOUT NANCY L. FORD PHOTOGRAPHY

 With 34 years of photography under her belt, Nancy’s roots lie in traditional commercial & corporate work, in addition to 15 of those years working as a photojournalist and photo editor at the Observer-Dispatch.
 She has degrees in Fine Arts, liberal arts and as well as a Public Communications degree from the Newhouse School of Public Communications, where her concentration was in Photo Illustration with a minor in advertising/marketing.

 With years of experience working with other creatives, Nancy has developed a personalized workflow that makes life so much easier for her clients than just tossing a disc of images at them.
-Additionally, she is always willing to assist with everything from attending planning meetings to press checks so as to make sure the client is getting the most perfect image possible.
+Additionally, she is always willing to assist with everything from attending planning meetings to press checks to make sure the client is getting the most perfect image possible.

 The facilities at Nancy L. Ford Photography, which are located in beautiful Franklin Square in downtown Utica, are equipped with 2 studios, each with a 19′ wide infinity (cyc) wall, dressing rooms, and client lounge areas.
 The site is designed for client comfort in a stress-free, fun atmosphere.

 NANCY L. FORD BIOGRAPHICAL INFO

 Nancy L. Ford’s photography career stared in 1982 where she developed her skills by freelancing until 1987 when she started her 15-year career as a photojournalist and photo editor at the Observer-Dispatch in Utica, NY.
 In 2003, she opened a commercial studio in South Utica, which she later moved to downtown Utica in 2014.